Wolf distribution: Modern range

 Wolves from the Greater Yellowstone Ecosystem have dispersed into Colorado several times in the 21st century.
 In 2021, scientists documented the first litter of pups born to wolves in the state since the wolves' original extirpation.
 This resident wolf pack is monitored by Colorado Parks & Wildlife.
 In 2020, voters narrowly approved wolf reintroduction into the state.
-In December of 2023, ten wolves were released on public lands in Colorado's Summit and Grand Counties.
+In December 2023, ten wolves were released on public lands in Colorado's Summit and Grand Counties.

 Occasionally, Eastern wolves (Canis lycaon) from Canada disperse into Upstate New York.
 This has been officially confirmed three times in the 21st century.
 The most recent wolf to enter New York was killed by a hunter who mistook it for a coyote.

 The Western Great Lakes forests are inhabited by wolves which includes the provinces of Manitoba and Ontario along with the Midwestern states of Michigan, Minnesota, and Wisconsin which are estimated to have 4,400 wolves.
 Management under the Endangered Species Act allowed the wolves in Minnesota to flourish and repopulate northern Wisconsin and the Upper Peninsula of Michigan.
 Wolves were removed from federal protection in January 2021 with management authority remaining with state and tribal authorities.
 This was reversed except in Idaho, Montana, Wyoming, and parts of nearby states by a court order on February 10, 2022.

 The Mexican wolf (Canis lupus baileyi) was reintroduced to Arizona, New Mexico, and the Sierra Madre Occidental in Mexico in 1998.
-Reintroduced Mexican wolves in Arizona and New Mexico are protected under the ESA and, as of late 2002, number 28 individuals in eight packs.
-On March 9, 2022, two new breeding pairs of Mexican gray wolves were released into the wild in the state of Chihuahua in northern Mexico, bringing the total number of Mexican gray wolves in the country to around 45 wild individuals. in March 2024, the Fish and Wildlife Services discovered that the wild population of Mexican gray wolves in the American Southwest had increased to 257 wolves, with 144 wolves (36 packs) in New Mexico and 113 wolves (20 packs) in Arizona.
-The annual pup survival rate was 62%.
+Reintroduced Mexican wolves in Arizona and New Mexico are protected under the ESA.
+On March 9, 2022, two new breeding pairs of Mexican gray wolves were released into the wild in the state of Chihuahua in northern Mexico, bringing the total number of Mexican gray wolves in the country to around 45 wild individuals.
+In March 2026, the Interagency Field Team determined that the wild population in the American Southwest had increased to 319 wolves, with 176 wolves in New Mexico and 143 wolves in Arizona.
+The annual pup survival rate was 60%.
 113 wolves (44% of the population) have collars for monitoring and management.

 In 1991, Kentucky's Land Between the Lakes partnered with the U.S. Fish and Wildlife Service for the Red Wolf Recovery Program, a captive breeding program.